douw/ESP8266_Solenoid/README.md

     2. FUNCTIONAL_DESCRIPTION & CONTACT INFORMATION which shows on the root webpage
     3. BACKDOOR_PASSWORD which can be used to bypass HTTP and telnet login
     4. EMAILBASE64_LOGIN, EMAILBASE64_PASSWORD, FROM, and EmailAddress in the email section
     5. sha1salt which is appended to the plain text web/telnet login/password before hashed and stored in EEPROM.
-Change to be 17 bytes of random data
+Change to be 17 bytes of random data-->